Zysun2002/Renderer-Alberta/README.md

 1. Implemented in Python: I chose Python for this renderer because I plan to integrate it with other rendering techniques, like neural rendering, in the future.
 Plus, it's easier for me to work with non-graphics features in Python since I'm more familiar with it.
 2. Multiple Object Support: This renderer can now handle scenes with multiple objects.
 3. Support for OBJ and MTL Formats: I've added support for OBJ and MTL file formats since these are widely available online, allowing the renderer to work with more 3D assets."
+4. Another pipeline based on ray-tracing is also supported now.

 Though implemented using python, the renderer does not rely on high-level graphics library during rendering process.
 I gain fundamental knowledge about rendering and computer graphics during building my renderer step by step.